-Tailings dewatering is a permanent concern for responsible mining companies.
+ABSTRACT: Tailings dewatering is a permanent concern for responsible mining companies.
 Soft and wet tailings can generally lead to stability issues in retaining ponds or dams, excessive environmental footprint because of their high water content and therefore a high volume to storage, and finally can increase the total process costs to a level that can eventually break the fragile equilibrium of the operation.
-This situation is more and more one the key issues to be solved considering higher and higher environmental pressures for the population and the regulation authorities and a market which is struggling since almost a decade.
-Traditional drainage geocomposites are commonly used in applications where the flow to be drained is average, the loads on the product are in the order of 478 kPa and the fines content of the soil to be drained is low.
-This paper presents a review of laboratory evaluations conducted on Enhanced Flow Drainage Geocomposites (EFDG) to assess their applicability in tailings dewatering using laboratory evaluations.
+This situation has become among the key issues to be solved, with higher environmental pressures and regulation authorities, as well as a market struggling since almost a decade.
+Traditional drainage geocomposites are commonly used in applications where the flow to be drained is average, the loads on the product are in the order of 500 kPa and the fines content of the soil to be drained is low.
+This paper presents a review of laboratory evaluations conducted on Multi-Linear Drainage Geocomposites (MLDG) to assess their applicability in tailings dewatering.
 Three studies were conducted.
 First, transmissivity tests were performed under very high normal loads, up to 2MPa, to reflect normal loads actually experienced in tailings and dams.
 Long-term flow tests were then conducted during 90 days.
 In addition, filtration tests modeling the mechanisms involved in the deposition of tailings in a slurry form were performed, using a modified version of ASTM D5101.
-All these tests were found to be conclusive and confirmed the applicability of EFDG for tailings dewatering applications based on laboratory evaluations.
+A scale test has been conducted in Morocco accordingly.
+All these tests were found to be conclusive and confirmed the applicability of MLDG for tailings dewatering applications.
+A case study of a recent project in Canada will be presented as well.

-INTRODUCTION
+1 INTRODUCTION